STUDY JAPANESE ONLINE WITH NATIVES HERE

 • 先生 - Sensei: Used to talk to teachers, masters, authors, doctors, lawyers and others;

-People often use words like mother, father, uncle, aunt, grandmother, grandfather to refer to your family members, or even people who are not part of the family.
-Example: Some young people use 爺さん (じいさん) when talking to a senior citizen.
+People often use words like mother, father, uncle, aunt, grandmother, grandfather to refer to the members of their family, or even to people who are not part of the family.
+For example: Some young people use 爺さん (じいさん) when talking to an elderly man.

 Some refer to people calling her male [男 otoko] or female [女 onna], but this can get a little sexist and rude.
 I hope you enjoyed the countless ways to say you in Japanese.